 The Bonny Knees contest was my second favourite event.
 Judges had already been selected prior to my arrival but I managed to resolve my disappointment.

 Two aisles of food vendors offered a wide variety of traditional Scottish food.
 We tried a meat pie, Scottish eggs (my favourite), and some fish and chips.
 Gaelic Ale had a large beer tent set up, and there I spent about half of the festival seeking shelter from the sun.

 I was not feeling adventurous enough to try the haggis, but a couple of nice fellas asked to join our table and I was treated to some vicarious indulging.
 One of the men explained how haggis is made and how it is common to pour milk on top before eating it.

 I was surprised to learn that are were so many local families who are able to accurately trace their roots directly to ancient Scottish clans and/or who have been thriving in our neighboring communities for so long.

 My (German) heritage has always been a source of pride and celebrity for me personally, but there was never really any German-specific family history handed down to me.
 I do not know which exact villages my people came from or what they went through to get to the USA.
 I do not know what my great x8 grandmother Lulu did for fun or what she looked like late in her life.

 There are heirlooms and some photos, but verified ties to specific German people and cities are hazy.
 Clearly this explains my envious fascination with those who know.

-My friend Chris recognized the tent of her people right away, “the Loud MacLeods” as she calls them.
+One friend recognized the tent of her people right away, “the Loud MacLeods” as she calls them.

 © Fernwehtun, 2015- Current.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Fernwehtun and Fernwehtun.com with appropriate and specific direction to the original content.